jebowe3/YBY-Tutorial/README.md

 ![Editing in Atom](images/index-html-atom.png)
 **Figure 10**.
 Editing in Atom.

 The first thing that you will want to do so that you can check your progress is to download an Atom package called "atom-live-server."
 From the option in the bar at the top, click "Atom" and "Preferences."
+If you are using a Windows PC, click "File" and "Settings."
 From the options that appear on the left, choose "Install," type "atom-live-server" in the search bar, and click "Install" on the first result.
 On my screen in the example below, you will see "Uninstall" because I have already installed this package.

 ![Installing Atom-Live-Server](images/install-liveserver.png)
 **Figure 11**.
 Installing atom-live-server.

 Now you can check the progress of edits to your web map with a locally hosted server.
 To test it out, click "Packages" from the options in the bar at the top.
 Select "atom-live-server" and "Start server."
 This will open the map in your web browser.

+*NOTE: While the map can be opened in any web browser, the code behind this map was developed in Firefox without conditional formatting for other web browsers.
+It will look best in Firefox.

 ![Initial Live Server Map](images/live-server-init-map.png)
 **Figure 12**.
 The initial web map in atom-live-server.